The U.S. Army Corps of Engineers has updated the Lucky Peak Master Plan

 • Discuss navigation or flood risk management.

-The short answer is because it is 35 years old and does not comply with current Corps regulations.
+The short answer is because it is 35 years old and does not comply with current USACE regulations.
 Master Plans used to be much more detailed (even detailing how to prune specific species of trees) than our current standards.
 The authorized land classifications have also changed to account for contemporary land uses like mitigation.
 The associated Environmental Assessment will consider environmental concerns like endangered species.

 Land Classifications